Skip to content

 While the advent of mobile technology made many aspects of business easier, it also presented new challenges — perhaps most importantly, securing devices.
 Two main approaches to enterprise mobility management (EMM) emerged: MDM and MAM.
 These methods focus on different aspects of mobile devices to improve efficiency while enhancing security.
 Either option can allow you to purchase and install applications from the Apple Store or Google Play, but they vary in several other regards.

-Whether MDM or MAM is best for your business depends on your unique needs and goals.
-However, using both typically provides the greatest level of control.
+Whether MDM or MAM is best for your organization depends on your unique needs and goals.
+However, a hybrid approach using both typically provides the greatest level of control.
 We’ll break down what you need to know to make the right decision for your company.

 What is mobile device management?

-Mobile device management (MDM) focuses on the devices themselves.
+Mobile device management (MDM) focuses on the managed devices themselves.
 Common functions include:

 • Enforcing device policies